Daniel-KM/Omeka-S-module-Contribute/README.md

 you can send to your users, or to users only (in particular guest users), or to anybody.

-**WARNING**: The feature "Correction" is not available in version 3.3.0.17, so use a version before or after to use it.
+The main difference with module [Collecting] is the fact that this module uses standard resource template, so you don't need to create specific forms.

 Installation